johnsietsma/johnsietsma.github.io/_posts/2020-01-02-native-sparse-array.md

 I'd like the SparseArray API to be a close a possible to the [NativeArray](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.html).
 But with two caveats:

 * The `CopyTo`, `CopyFrom` and `ToArray` functions don't make a lot of sense, how should a sparse array get converted to a normal array?
 You can use the pulblic field `Indices` and `Data` to get access to the underlying arrays if you'd like to copy to and from `NativeArrays`.
 * Indexing into the the array can add data.
 For example `array[1]=2` will add an index `1` with data `2`.
 The array is fixed size, so simple index access can fail if the array is full.
-Prefer to `IsFull`, `ContainsIndex` and `SetValue` to explicitly add items.
-Attempting to access or write to a non-existent index will throw  an `ArgumentOutOfRangeException` if `ENABLE_UNITY_COLLECTIONS_CHECKS` is enabled.
+It will fail silently fails is collection checks are off.
+Prefer to `IsFull`, `ContainsIndex` and `AddValue` to explicitly add items and check for errors.

 ## Native Collection Extensions